adc-trust-ai/adc-trust-ai/README.md

 Before joining UW-Madison, I worked as a financial risk analyst at the [European Central Bank](https://www.ecb.europa.eu/home/html/index.en.html).
 Earlier, I was a Master's student at [Barcelona Tech (UPC)](https://www.upc.edu/en/), an exchange student-athlete at [Carnegie Mellon University](https://www.cmu.edu/) and a double-degree undergraduate student at [Universitat Pompeu Fabra (UPF)](https://www.upf.edu/en/home).

 Here on GitHub, I version-control the latest developments related to my TRUST algorithm.
-My free (pre-compiled) Python TRUST package `trust-free` is hosted on PyPI and can be easily installed on macOs via `pip install trust-free`.
+My free (pre-compiled) Python TRUST package `trust-free` is hosted on PyPI and can be downloaded for free and installed on macOs or Linux via `pip install trust-free`.

 `trust-free` is a Python package for fitting interpretable regression models using Transparent, Robust, and Ultra-Sparse Trees (TRUST) — a new generation of Linear Model Trees (LMTs) with high accuracy and intuitive explanations.
 It is based on my [peer-reviewed paper](https://arxiv.org/abs/2506.15791), **presented at the 22nd Pacific Rim International Conference on Artificial Intelligence (PRICAI 2025)**.